Ellen White Investigation

 Entanglement with Millerism

 In 1840, at the tender age of 13, Ellen heard the preaching of farmer-turned-Baptist-preacher William Miller announcing the imminent return of Jesus.
 She was terrified by his portrayal of the imminent return of Christ to judge the world in wrath.
 Shortly afterward, she accepted Jesus as her Savior.
 She and her family joined the growing Millerite movement and became outspoken advocates of it.
 On June 26, 1842, she was baptized by immersion in Casco Bay, Portland, into the Methodist Church.
 Her family would eventually be expelled from that church due to their vocal advocacy of Millerism.
 When a date of October 22, 1844 was set for the return of Christ, her family looked forward with great expectancy to that date and to Christ pouring out his wrath upon all those who rejected Miller's date.
-However, when Christ did not come as predicted, she and her family were bitterly disappointed.
-During the ensuing fervor and excitement following the Great Disappointment, she had the first of hundreds of hallucinations which were mistaken by some to be "visions from God."
-In the mid-1840s, she was one of five Millerite visionaries operating in or near Portland, Maine.

 Sabbath Teaching

-Ellen adopted the Sabbath teaching of Joseph Bates and began keeping Sabbath in 1846.
-Her parents would later accept the Sabbath teaching along with her older brother Robert who died in 1853.
+Learning of the Sabbath from Bates, she began keeping it from 6pm Friday to 6pm Saturday.
+Her parents would later accept the Sabbath teaching along with her older brother Robert, who died in 1853.
 Her sister Sarah was the only member of her family to formally join the Seventh-day Adventist Church after its formation in 1863.
 None of her other siblings ever joined the church, although her sister Mary may have accepted some of the teachings of the sect.
-B

 Humble Beginnings

-At first, the Whites lacked monetary support, and often had to deprive themselves of the bare necessities of life in order to continue their ministry.
-James White often worked in the fields by day, and worked on writing tracts in the evening.
+At first, the Whites lacked monetary support, and often had to deprive themselves of the bare necessities of life to continue their ministry.
+James often worked in the fields by day, and worked on writing tracts in the evening.
 In later life, through royalties gained from the sale of Mrs. White's books, the Whites became quite prosperous.
 In terms of today's money, Mrs. White's income would have been measured in the millions of dollars.
 In addition to living a life of luxury, Mrs. White often used her great wealth to help the needy and support the various causes of the SDA corporation.

 Family Problems